 So, what is the main difference between an invoice and receipt?

 - An invoice is a request for payment.
 You give an invoice after the customer receives their good or service.

 - A receipt is proof of payment.
 You give a receipt after the customer has paid for a good or service.

 Customers who receive an invoice will also receive a receipt when they pay.
 But, customers who pay at the point of sale will not receive an invoice.

 Looking for an easy way to handle invoices?
 Patriot’s online accounting software lets you create and track unpaid invoices.
 That way, you can speed up cash flow at your small business.
-And, we offer U.S.-based support.
+And, we offer free USA-based support.
 Try it for free today!